Energinet-DataHub/geh-core/source/App/documents/documentation.md

 - Registers health checks "live", "ready" and "status" endpoints:
     - Information returned from call to "live" endpoint contains same `AssemblyInformationalVersion` as logged to Application Insights.
 - Registers token credential that can be used to retrieve tokens for accessing Azure resources or other subsystems.
+- Registers Subsystem Authentication as documented under [Subsystem Authentication](./registrations/subsystem-authentication.md).
 - Registers Noda Time to its default time zone "Europe/Copenhagen".
 - Registers API Versioning and Swagger UI to the default API version `v1`.
-- Registers user authentication as documented under [User Authentication and Authorization](./registrations/user-authorization.md).
 - Register feature management with support for feature flags in app settings and Azure App Configuration.

 Preparing a Web App project: